lyteword/chspurgeon-tod/volume-3/psalm-62.md

 The rich poor man's emphatically poor."

-...O! who can convince a rich man that he sets his heart upon riches?
+...
+O! who can convince a rich man that he sets his heart upon riches?
 For considerably above half a century I have spoken on this head, with all the plainness that was in my power.
 But with how little effect!
 I doubt whether I have in all that time convinced fifty misers of covetousness.
 When the lover of money was described ever so clearly, and painted in the strongest colours, who applied it to himself?
 To whom did God and all that knew him say, "Thou art the man?"
 If he speaks to any of you that are present, O do not stop your ears!
 Rather say, with Zacchaeus, "Behold, Lord, the half of my goods I give to the poor; and if I have done any wrong to any man, I restore him fourfold."
 He did not mean that he had done this in time past; but that he determined to do so for the time to come.
 I charge thee before God, thou lover of money, to "go and do likewise.!"
 I have a message from God unto thee, O rich man! whether thou wilt hear or whether thou wilt forbear.
 Riches have increased with thee; at the peril of thy soul, "set not thine heart upon them!"
 Be thankful to him that gave thee such a talent, so much power of doing good.
 Yet dare not rejoice over them but with fear and trembling. *Cave ne inhaereas,* says pious Kempis, *ne capiaris et pereas;* "Beware thou cleave not unto them, lest thou be entangled and perish."
 Do not make them thy end, thy chief delight, thy happiness, thy god!
 See that thou expect not happiness in money, nor anything that is purchasable thereby; in gratifying either the desire of the flesh, the desire of the eyes, or the pride of life. *John Wesley's Sermon "On the Danger of Increasing Riches."*

 **Verse 10.** *If riches increase,* etc. "The lust of riches, "says Valerian, "stirs with its stimulus the hearts of men, as oxen perpetually plough the soil."
 Hugo, on Isaiah, says: "The more deeply riches are sown in the heart through love, the more deeply will they pierce through grief." *Thomas Le Blanc.*